turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

 If the deposit amount and the current NFT price are not equal, we return the error `ERROR_DEPOSIT_NOT_MATCH`.
-Let's add this to `ERROR MESSAGES`:
+Let's add this to `ERROR MESSAGES` section at the top of `main.ts`:

 ```typescript
 export const ERROR_DEPOSIT_NOT_MATCH = 'Deposit does not match the market price'